Thinking of solo travel but not sure where to start? START HERE!

 I've been pronouncing this wrong for so many years... turns out it rhymes with pizza.

-Architecture, one of Serbia’s proud and endearing features, comes into its own in this small town, and the influence of nearby Hungary is visible throughout town.
+Architecture, one of Serbia’s proud and endearing features, comes into its own in this small town, one of the most exciting Serbia tourist places, and the influence of nearby Hungary is visible throughout town.
+To my surprise, Hungarian is spoken almost as frequently as Serbian (or Serbo-Croat), both by the Hungarians who have settled here and by those who hop the train or bus down from Budapest to explore THE place to visit in Serbia for the weekend.

-A stunning example is Subotica's synagogue, the only one in Europe with elements of Hungarian Art Nouveau.
+A stunning example is Subotica’s recently renovated synagogue, the only one in Europe with elements of Hungarian Art Nouveau – it should definitely be part of your architectural adventure in Serbia.
 After World War II, during which 4000 of the city’s Jews died in concentration camps, not enough Jews survived to maintain the building so the city took it over.
-It had been recently renovated when I visited but was closed to visitors.
-Still, just seeing the exterior was a delight.

 These are the dishes I liked best: